richbuilder3/developed-through-committee/README.md

 ##Development through Committee

-	Development by Committee(DTC) has two focuses, the Client and our Developers.
-The focus is to provide really great Web Applications at great rates.
+	Development by Committee(DTC) has two focuses, Clients and Developers.
+DTC will provide really great Web Applications at great rates.

 	As a client, your project will benefit by being development by a large team of great web developers.